zeimedee/anime-spy/README.md

 ###Description

-this is a cli created to find basic information on anime, is uses the unofficial MyAnimeList api jikan
+this is a cli created to find basic information on anime, it uses the unofficial MyAnimeList api jikan

 ###USAGE